Enabling each department and team to grow.

-Welcome to Chapter 7!
-During this guide, we have gone over a basic understanding of market intelligence, analysed current state, mapped out the competitive landscape, and used that knowledge to discover your niche and build your product.
+During this guide to Competitive intelligence & market Intelligence, we have gone over a basic understanding of market intelligence, analysed current state, mapped out the competitive landscape, and used that knowledge to discover your niche and build your product.
 In this chapter, we will go over; sharing market and competitive intelligence with the rest of the organisation.

 This chapter has three main sections: